 Global stock and credit markets have experienced prolonged price volatility, dislocations and liquidity disruptions over the past several years, which have caused market prices of many stocks to fluctuate substantially.
-Commercial real estate has been particularly adversely affected by the prolonged economic downturn.
+Commercial real estate has been particularly adversely affected by the past economic downturn.
 Although we have seen some improvements, the overall market recovery remains uncertain.
 Should the market regress, the commercial real estate sector may experience additional losses, challenges in complying with the terms of financing agreements, difficulty in raising capital, and challenges in obtaining investment financing with attractive terms or at all.
+If market conditions continue to stabilize, we will rely on the credit and equity markets to generate capital for financing the growth of our business.